 What is a resolution?

-A resolution is a formal decision passed by the association in accordance with its constitution, usually made at a general meeting or in a postal or electronic ballot.
+A resolution is a formal decision passed by the association in accordance with its constitution, usually made at a general meeting or in a postal ballot or an electronic ballot.

 There are two types of resolutions, ordinary and special.